USS Congress (1799): Later career

 In June 1816 Charles Morris again commanded Congress and began preparations for a cruise to the Pacific Coast of the United States.
 His objective was taking possession of Fort Astoria from the British and conducting inquiries at various ports along the coast to further improve commercial trade.
 These plans were canceled, however, when a U.S. Navy ship collided with a Spanish Navy vessel in the Gulf of Mexico.
 Consequently, Morris commanded a squadron of ships in the Gulf to ensure that American merchant commerce in the area would continue unmolested.

 Congress arrived in the Gulf of Mexico in December 1816 and made patrols through July 1817 performing duties that Morris described as "tedious and uninteresting".
 From there she sailed for Haiti where Morris and an agent of the United States negotiated a settlement with Henri Christophe over the case of a captured vessel.
 Afterward, Congress sailed for Venezuela to observe and gather information regarding the ongoing Venezuelan War of Independence.
 She arrived about 21 August and visited the Venezuelan city of Barcelona soon after.

-Upon return to the Norfolk Navy Yard later the same year, Morris requested relief as commander due to failing health and Arthur Sinclair assumed command.
+Upon return to the Norfolk Navy Yard later the same year, Morris requested relief as commander because his health was failing; Arthur Sinclair assumed command.
 Sinclair began preparing for a return voyage to South America carrying a diplomatic contingent to assure various South American countries of the United States' intention to remain neutral in their conflicts with Spain for independence.
 The diplomats included Caesar A. Rodney, John Graham, Theodorick Bland, Henry Brackenridge, William Reed, and Thomas Rodney.
 Congress departed on 4 December and returned to Norfolk in July 1818.